qkzk/fm/development.md

 - [x] FIX: crash without config files.
 Save default config while building, include them in code.
 - [x] FIX: ANSI control sequence in text file can't be displayed properly.
 Use a regex to remove ANSI control chars.
+- [x] IMP: preview .ape files as music files with mediain
 - [ ] BUG: preview can stop and display "preview as empty"
 - [ ] BUG: status.index should be replaced by a bool instead of usize.
 - [ ] BUG: extensions ending with ~ like .png~ should be treated as .png files.